Security licensing enforcement

 Inspections

-Security inspectors regularly check if security workers and businesses are following the rules.
+Security inspectors regularly check if security workers and businesses are following the laws and policies.

 During an inspection, a security inspector might: